lbain/lucybain/source/blog/2015/04-23-js-amd-commonjs.md

 *How do they solve that?*

 Both AMD and CommonJS provide standards for other libraries to implement.
 There are quite a few libraries that have done just that ([RequireJS](http://requirejs.org/) and [Almond](https://github.com/jrburke/almond) are two that implement AMD).
-But you "use" AMD or CommonJS code any more than you can "use" object oriented code.
+But you “use” AMD or CommonJS code any more than you can “use” object oriented code.

 *Ok, so that’s how they're similar.
 How are they different?*

 Let’s look at each one individually.
 We'll start with AMD:

-*What does "AMD" stand for?*
+*What does “AMD” stand for?*

 AMD stands for **A**synchronous **M**odule **D**efinition.

 *And what makes it special?*

-The "module" part should be clear enough since both CommonJS and AMD focus on linking modules together.
-And the "definition" part is about how it’s a standard, rather than a library.
-However a key difference for AMD is the "asynchronous" bit.
+The “module” part should be clear enough since both CommonJS and AMD focus on linking modules together.
+And the “definition” part is about how it’s a standard, rather than a library.
+However a key difference for AMD is the “asynchronous” bit.
 AMD loads each distinct module asynchronously for web performance.
 Instead of having one *giant* file with everything in it which causes a slow load time, you can load only the files you need, only when you need them, all asynchronously.
 Slick, huh?

 *So then what’s special about CommonJS?*